ajefweiss/py3DCORE/README.md

-3DCORE (ver 2.0)
+3DCORE
 ========

-3D Coronal Rope Ejection modelling techniqe for coronal mass ejection (CME) flux ropes.
+Python implementations of the class of models running under the name "3D Coronal Rope Ejection Model"

 Installation
 ------------